toasted-breads-2/Customer_Churn_Analysis/README.md

 # Customer_Churn_Analysis

-This project explores customer churn in a telecom company using data analysis and machine learning.
+This project was part of my effort to understand real-world applications of EDA and classification models in a business context, focusing on customer behavior.
+It explores customer churn in a telecom company using data analysis and machine learning.
 The goal is to identify patterns that lead to churn and build a predictive model to proactively retain at-risk customers.

 ## Project Overview
 - Dataset: Telco Customer Churn Dataset